Oxford Dictionaries names 'goblin mode' its word of the year - NewsBreak

 Oxford Dictionaries names 'goblin mode' its word of the year

-LONDON (AP) — Asked to sum up 2022 in a word, the public has chosen a phrase.
+LONDON — Asked to sum up 2022 in a word, the public has chosen a phrase.

 Oxford Dictionaries said Monday that “goblin mode” has been selected by online vote as its word of the year.